syedadam007/FlixPlus/README.md

 # FlixPlus

-FlixPlus is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+FlixPlus is an app that allows users to browse movies from [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---